Wyatt Rushton Fellow and Tutor in Law

 Research

-I was the founder editor of the United Kingdom Constitutional Law Blog.
-I was also co-author, with Jeff King and Tom Hickman, of the blog post that sparked the litigation in Miller, a post which first advanced the arguments eventually adopted by the High Court and Supreme Court about Article 50 and Brexit.
+He was founder editor of the United Kingdom Constitutional Law Blog, and he was a co-author, with Jeff King and Tom Hickman, of the blog post that sparked the litigation in Miller, a post which first advanced the arguments eventually adopted by the High Court and Supreme Court.

 A Conversation on Brexit's Impact on Human Rights